-1An important aspect related to implementing VISION 2050 relates to funding.
+1 An important aspect related to implementing VISION 2050 relates to funding.
 The amount of public funding needed to construct, operate, and maintain the transportation component of VISION 2050 has been compared to the amount of funding expected to be available.
 Federal metropolitan planning regulations (23 CFR Part 450) and conformity regulations (40 CFR Part 93.108) require that the Region's transportation plan be "fiscally constrained"-only including projects that can be funded with expected funds, taking into account the limitations placed on these funding sources by Federal and State law.
-The fiscally constrained portion of the transportation component of VISION 2050 is considered the regional transportation plan by the Federal Government and is titled the Federally Recognized Transportation Plan (FRTP).
-The FRTP includes all the transportation elements of VISION 2050 except for the public transit element, which cannot be implemented within expected funds due to a gap in funding.
-Therefore, transit service under the FRTP would be expected to decline rather than significantly improve as proposed under VISION 2050.
-The FRTP is used in the determination of conformity and in the development of the transportation improvement program.
+Therefore, only the recommended portion of VISION 2050 that can be funded with these revenues is considered the "fiscally constrained" regional plan by the Federal Government and is titled the Recommended Fiscally Constrained Transportation Plan (FCTP).
+The FCTP includes all the transportation elements of VISION 2050 except for the public transit element, which cannot be implemented within expected funds due to a gap in funding.
+Therefore, transit service under the FCTP would be expected to decline rather than significantly improve as proposed under VISION 2050.
+The FCTP is used in the determination of conformity and in the development of the transportation improvement program.

-2The Wisconsin portion of the Chicago-Naperville, IL-IN-WI moderate ozone nonattainment area for the 2008 eight-hour ozone NAAQS consisting of that portion of Kenosha County east of IH 94.
-On August 27, 2015 USEPA published a proposed reclassification Chicago-Naperville, IL-IN-WI marginal ozone nonattainment area to moderate nonattainment for failure to attain 2008 8-hour ozone NAAQS by the July 20, 2015 attainment date, based on the 2012-2014 monitor design values.
+2 The Wisconsin portion of the Chicago-Naperville, IL-IN-WI moderate ozone nonattainment area for the 2008 eight-hour ozone NAAQS consisting of that portion of Kenosha County east of IH 94.
+On August 27, 2015 USEPA published a proposed reclassification of the Chicago-Naperville, IL-IN-WI marginal ozone nonattainment area to moderate nonattainment for failure to attain 2008 8-hour ozone NAAQS by the July 20, 2015 attainment date, based on the 2012-2014 monitor design values.
 This reclassification was finalized May 4, 2016.
 In addition, based on 2013-2015 monitor design values, this area has now attained the 2008 eight-hour ozone NAAQS and there is currently a three state effort underway to develop a redesignation and maintenance plan.
-WDNR is anticipating a late spring submittal to USEPA of a redesignation to attainment anticipated by the end of 2016.
+WDNR is anticipating a summer submittal to USEPA of a redesignation and maintenance plan for the Wisconsin portion of the Chicago-Naperville, IL-IN-WI ozone nonattainment area.